-How to Become a Speech Therapist in Kentucky
+How to Become a Speech-Language Pathologist in Kentucky

 Featured Programs:

-The Kentucky Children’s Hospital is just one example of the robust speech-language pathology services available to children in Kentucky.
-The Children’s Hospital team includes a number of speech-language pathologists who provide a wide array of services, as well as specialized treatments including social communicative disorder treatments, traumatic brain injury treatments, and much more.
+The Kentucky Children’s Hospital is one example of robust speech-language pathology services available to children in Kentucky.
+The Children’s Hospital team includes speech-language pathologists who provide a wide array of services, including treatments for social communication disorders, traumatic brain injury, and specialized care for complex communication needs.

-To qualify for SLP licensure in Kentucky, you must earn a master’s or higher degree in speech-language pathology that has been accredited by the American Speech-Language Hearing Association (ASHA) Council on Academic Accreditation (CAA).
+To qualify for SLP licensure in Kentucky, you must earn a master’s degree in speech-language pathology that has been accredited by the American Speech-Language Hearing Association (ASHA) Council on Academic Accreditation (CAA).

 At least six universities in Kentucky have programs that meet that standard.
-But not everyone is able to relocate or otherwise shift their lives around to complete a traditional master’s degree.
-Institutions across the country, including some of those in Kentucky, offer accredited online programs, however.
+Not everyone can relocate or rearrange their lives to complete a traditional master’s degree.
+Institutions across the country, including some in Kentucky, offer accredited online programs.
 This can be an excellent option for working professionals with busy schedules.

 Foundational Courses for SLP Graduate Degrees